-A. Thesis option
+A Thesis option

-- 1. The student choosing this option must prepare a thesis on an appropriate topic approved by his or her supervisory committee. - The student choosing this option is required to complete a minimum of 40 quarter hours of course work.
-In addition, the student will be required to register for a minimum of 10 quarter hours of thesis credit. - B. Comprehensive Examination option - The student will be required to complete a Comprehensive Examination that will include questions in the following content areas: - a.
-Core courses. - b.
-Area of concentration. - 2.
-Students choosing this option will be required to complete a minimum of 50 quarter hours of course work. - The Comprehensive Examination may be taken a maximum of two times.

-C. Specialization option

-- This option offers the student specialization in a department other than Justice and Public Safety.
+- 1. The student choosing this option must prepare a thesis on an appropriate topic approved by his or her supervisory committee - 2.
+The student choosing this option is required to complete a minimum of 40 quarter hours of course work.
+In addition, the student will be required to register for a minimum of 10 quarter hours of thesis credit - B. Comprehensive Examination option - 1.
+The student will be required to complete a Comprehensive Examination that will include questions in the following content areas: - a.
+Core courses - b.
+Area of concentration - Students choosing this option will be required to complete a minimum of 50 quarter hours of course work - 3.
+The Comprehensive Examination may be taken a maximum of two times - C. Specialization option - 1.
+This option offers the student specialization in a department other than Justice and Public Safety.
 To qualify for this option, the student must meet the following conditions: - a.
-The student must have completed a minimum of 35 quarter hours towards the M.S.J.P. degree with a minimum grade point average of 3.5. - b.
-The student must submit a written petition, for approval by his or her advisor, explaining the option selected and how that option is consistent with the student's career objectives. - c.
+The student must have completed a minimum of 35 quarter hours towards the M.S.J.P. degree with a minimum grade point average of 3.5 - The student must submit a written petition, for approval by his or her advisor, explaining the option selected and how that option is consistent with the student's career objectives - c.
 The 10 quarter hours of specialized course work will be in addition to the required 50 quarter hours.
-The student must receive an average grade of "B" or better in both of the specialization courses. - 2.
-Students choosing this option will be required to complete a minimum of 60 quarter hours of course work.
+The student must receive an average grade of "B" or better in both of the specialization courses - Students choosing this option will be required to complete a minimum of 60 quarter hours of course work

-GRADUATE PROGRAMS IN JUSTICE AND PUBLIC SAFETY
+GRADUATE PROGRAMS IN JUSTICE AND PUBLIC SAFETY Core Courses

-Core Courses

-Course Hours
+Hours

+Total Core Program 20

+JP 685 Legal Dimensions in JPS 5

+JP 670 JPS Research Methodology 5

+JP 651 Justice and Public Safety Planning 5

+Administrative Issues 5

 JP 631 Justice and Public Safety:

-Administrative Issues 5

-JP 651 Justice and Public Safety Planning 5

-JP 670 JPS Research Methodology 5

-JP 685 Legal Dimensions in JPS 5

-Total Core Program 20

 Options

-Correction s-Juvenile Justice
+Corrections-Juvenile Justice

-JP 642 Correctional Administration
+- JP 642 Correctional Administration

-JP 643 Community-Based Corrections
+- JP 643 Community-Based Corrections

-JP 661 Juvenile Delinquency: Prevention and Control
+- JP 661 Juvenile Delinguency: Prevention and Control

-Judicial Ad dministration
+Judicial Administration

-JP 652 Civil Law I
+- JP 652 Civil Law I

-JP 653 Civil Law II
+- JP 653 Civil Law II

-JP 660 Legal Research Seminar
+- JP 660 Legal Research Seminar

-JP 665 Civil Litigation and Procedures
+- JP 665 Civil Litigation and Procedures

-JP 666 Court and Judicial Administration
+- JP 666 Court and Judicial Administration

-JP 678 Procedural Law
+- JP 678 Procedural Law

-JP 680 Paralegalism/Legal Ethics
+- JP 680 Paralegalism/Legal Ethics

-Law Enforce cement Administration
+Law Enforcement Administration

-JP 622 Seminar: Ethics in Criminal Justice
+- JP 622 Seminar: Ethics in Criminal Justice

-JP 632 Public Safety in Contemporary America
+- JP 632 Public Safety in Contemporary America

-JP 641 Trends in Police Administration
+- JP 641 Trends in Police Administration

-JP 656 Special Problems in JPS
+- JP 656 Special Problems in

-Security A dministration
+- JPS Security Administration

+- JP 635 Private Security Issues

-Proprietary v.
-Contract Security Administration
+- JP 645 Proprietary v.
+Contract

+Security Administration

-Seminar: Terrorism and Industrial Espionage
+- JP 658 Seminar: Retail Security Administration - JP 675 Seminar: Terrorism and Industrial Espionage